International

 IPS programme for the Arab countries

-Would you like to work at the German Parliament?
+Would you like to get to know the German Parliament?

-The German Bundestag invites politically engaged graduates from the Arab region to take part in a scholarship programme in Berlin from 1 to 30 September each year.
+The German Bundestag invites politically and/or socially engaged graduates from the Arab region to take part in a scholarship programme in Berlin in September each year.

 The concept

-The International Parliamentary Scholarship (IPS) programme for Arab countries is aimed at politically engaged young people from the MENA region (Middle East and Northern Africa) who are interested in the German parliamentary system and play an active role in promoting core democratic values in their home countries.
+The International Parliamentary Scholarship (IPS) for Arab countries is aimed at dedicated young people who are interested in the German parliamentary system and play an active role in promoting core democratic values in their home countries.

-During an intensive four-week programme, participants have the opportunity to gain first-hand experience of the German parliamentary system and political decision-making processes.
+During an intensive four-week programme, participants gain first-hand experience of the German parliamentary system and political decision-making processes.

 The programme